kirbs-btw/b25-model/README.md

 maybe visit model training times / this paper or an other paper?? best model took 10h on Core 7 Ultra 155H

+interesting new results for the new dataset.
+The 256 model and 512 booth get the same accuracy...